 Modifying Order Price: To modify the price of an order, left click with your mouse on the order line or the right section of the label.
 A ghost order line will appear and display the number of ticks you are away from the market.

 When above the ask the label will display a positive value.
 When below the bid the label will display a negative value.
 At the Ask or the Bid the label will display @Ask or @Bid.
-Once you have the ghost order at the price you desire, left click to complete the order move.
+Once you have the order at the price you desire, click again to complete the move.
 This is a click once and click again method.
 Do NOT click and drag.